SA-Solver: Stochastic Adams Solver for Fast Sampling of Diffusion Models: Introduction

 \section{Introduction}

 Diffusion Probabilistic Models (DPMs)~\citep{sohl2015deep, ho2020denoising, song2020score} have demonstrated substantial success across a broad spectrum of generative tasks such as image synthesis~\citep{dhariwal2021diffusion, Rombach_2022_CVPR, ho2022cascaded}, video generation~\citep{ho2022vdm,blattmann2023videoldm}, text-to-image generation~\citep{2021glide,dalle2,imagen}, speech synthesis~\citep{lam2022bddm, BinauralGrad}, \emph{etc}.
 The primary mechanism of DPMs involves a forward diffusion process that incrementally introduces noise into data.
 Simultaneously, a reverse diffusion process is learned to generate data from this noise.
-The reverse diffusion process is equivalent to numerically solving a diffusion Stochastic/Ordinary Differential Equation (SDE/ODE).
 Despite DPMs demonstrating enhanced generation performance in comparison to alternative methods such as Generative Adversarial Networks (GAN)~\citep{goodfellow2014generative} or Variational Autoencoders (VAE)~\citep{kingma2013auto}, the sampling process of DPMs demand hundreds of evaluations of network function evaluations (NFE)~\citep{ho2020denoising}.
-The substantial computation requirement poses a significant limitation to their wider adoption in practical applications.
+The substantial computation requirement poses a significant limitation to their wider application in practice.